Fuchai/sciore-simpledb-gradle/README.txt

-## This is a Gradle project now.
+This is a Gradle project now, because maven is not good enough.
 All paths and dependencies are setup.
-## Simply Refresh gradle and it's ready to run.
+Simply Refresh gradle and it's ready to run.

 Update: I've incorporated the changes from SimpleDB-2.10.
 There are now